Working session - December 2017. Photo: Carmen Bouyer

 Florien Dach et Dimitri Zephir, designers (http://dachzephir.com)

-Sebastian Däschle, designer, architect et stage designer, Berlin (founder of the Cucula project (https://www.cucula.org)
+Sebastian Däschle, designer, architect and stage designer, Berlin.
+Founder of the Cucula project (https://www.cucula.org)

 Inès Mesmar, designer, member of La Fabrique Nomade (http://lafabriquenomade.com)